 Artpig’s review published on Letterboxd :

-Molly's Game wasn't great but looking at Jessica Chastain in all of those dresses was a great time. ;)
+Molly's Game wasn't great but Jessica Chastain is always great

 That being said, she's also really great and the film and honestly deserves a nomination for her work.
 Man, can she deliver some great Sorkin dialogue.

 I knew before doing my official 10 of the year lookback I had to see Molly's Game because Sorkin is maybe one of our best screenwriters working in the business.
 I love The Social Network and find it to be one of the best films of this decade.